ohmcodes/WindowsGSM.Palworld/README.md

 ### Port Forwarding
 - 8211 UDP - Default
-- TCP for 27015 - cant be change
+- 8212 TCP - if you are using 8211 it automatically using 8211 +1 = 8212 for QueryPort so you have to port forward this
 - RCONPort can be change to anything so thats for another forwarding TCP/UDP

 ### Available Params